 We’ve seen Hong Kong’s wellness scene blossom in the last decade, and that’s in no small way due to the efforts of the wellness entrepreneurs breaking boundaries on the fitness frontier.
 In celebration of International Women’s Day, we’re paying tribute to the top women in wellness in Hong Kong.
-These leading ladies have been challenging conventions, pushing boundaries and encouraging others to follow suit – leaving a positive atmosphere in their wake.
-Take a look at our pick of Hong Kong’s finest female #fitspiration and wellness Wonder Women.
+These leading ladies have been challenging conventions, pushing boundaries and encouraging others to follow suit, leaving a positive atmosphere in their wake.
+Take a look at our pick of Hong Kong’s finest female #fitspiration and the city’s top women in wellness.

 Dee Cheung: Co-founder, Float On and SUP Yoga HK

 Canadian-born self-professed ‘wellness-preneur’ Dee set sail for Hong Kong in 2006, and has been making waves in the city’s wellness scene ever since.
 Having co-founded SUP Yoga in a bid to offer an alternative wellness activity, Dee’s pioneering attitude persisted, and she introduced the Float On sensory deprivation tanks to offer tranquil oasis pods to those looking for an escape.